TheSilvered/nest/docs/_syntax.md

 { 'key_1': 1, 'key_2': 2 }
 ```

+The keys can be of type `Str`, `Int` or `Byte` since only these three types are
+hashable. `Real` obects cannot be hashed because of floating point error.

 ### Anonymous functions (lambdas)

 Lambdas are declared by using `##` followed by any number of identifiers that